Toddlers With Myopia: Eyewear And

 How Can I Control My Child’s Myopia?

 Despite the bleak situation, there is hope.
-Joseph Lilly, O.D. has the right skills, experience, and advanced medical technology to control your child’s myopia effectively.
+Randy Fuerst, O.D. and Joseph Lilly, O.D. has the right skills, experience, and advanced medical technology to control your child’s myopia effectively.
 The goal is to slow down the progression of the condition, which prevents it from getting worse.

 The doctor recommends several ways to achieve this: